rubenayla/cyberwheel/stuff.md

 Symbol and text as single entity: iso + logo -> isologo (not isologotype) Symbol + Text together: Just an image -> imagotype

+## 2025-03-25
+Using VESC 6.05 in smartphone app (commit e3d25e96) PROBLEM!
+I can configure roll angle errors, but it just continues running with state: fault

+- try sensorless, see the difference. maybe the hall sensors are bad?
+-